drivechain-project/drivechain.info/_posts/2025-07-01-perf-contest.md

 * We reserve the right to cancel this whole experiment (at any time) -- if it turns out to be a disaster.
 * We also reserve the right to *increase* the prize amounts -- or award extra prizes, if there are many great submissions.

 ---

+## Contest #1!
+(And updates for Contest #2)

+All the entries are **up** -- on [the public repo](https://github.com/LayerTwo-Labs/thunder-rust) as branches "contest1_1, contest1_2, ... contest1_5".

+The **winners**, are:

+1. 1st place -- "contest1_3"
+2. 2nd place -- "contest1_1"
+3. 3rd place -- "contest1_2"

+Thanks to all who participated!

+re: **Next Contest**.
+It took *longer than expected* for us to put up the new benchmark version.
+So we shall change the schedule as follows:

+* No prize, no contest for July 22nd.
+* The July 29th prize will be **doubled** in value. [$20,000 ; $17,600 ; $18,000]

+The **[new benchmark software](https://github.com/LayerTwo-Labs/thunder-rust/tree/2025-07-18-bench)** is up, in the new branch "2025-07-18-bench".
+That's the version you must use, for Contest #2!
+Stay tuned, as we may still push an update or two, to it!

+Notes:
+- Some users discussed [*CUDA*](https://developer.nvidia.com/cuda-toolkit), and if it could be used.
+I say: *yes*.
+You must stick to hardware offered by Github-actions (I believe they have NVIDIA T4 GPUs).
+And you will be arbitrarily penalized if we make a CUDA vs CPU apples-to-oranges comparison.
+- We had *no merkle tree* before -- but now we have a new, customized one.
+So that is probably ripe for optimization.
+- We *will* increase the blocksize, to 320 Mb, in the next contest.
+- Some asked about optimizing bandwidth.
+In the past, bandwidth was the bottleneck (and thus, the most important thing to optimize), but recently the bandwidth problem has basically solved itself.
+Some envelope math: at maximum size [1600 MB blocks / 10 mins], this comes to [12800 Mb/600 sec] or [21.3 mpbs].
+Today's average USA down/up speeds are 200/50, which is already more than enough -- even after accounting for: IBD ("catching up"), jurisdictional arbitrage, queuing theory paradoxes, error, etc. Globally, bandwidth speeds are rising at about 20% per year -- *way higher* than the txn growth rate ([of 6.2%](https://www.truthcoin.info/blog/all-world-txns/)).
+And even the average is misleading -- phones will be on 5G; servers and desktops (ie, the relevant computer type, for nodes) will be on Gigabit.
+Today, a single Call of Duty update is now 37.4 GB -- we live in a new era of abundant internet.
+(Back in 2008, average USA internet down-speed was just 5 Mbps.)

+---